-Located at a cross-road in the red light district, seven black glass figures bend around the corner of a window gallery space.
-Creating a multi-layered spatial field, they reflect the form and movement of shoppers, students, and street workers trading sex at night.
-Cut and toughened, these I-texts punctuate space, a row of exclamation marks, a black picket fence.
-Articulated as pronouns in public space, Suffragettes evoke the C19th activists who fought and won the vote for women and the right to be legally defined as ‘persons’.
-They uphold a central tenet of human rights: the personal is political.
-The geometric figures conflate gender into an androgynous collective, they hang as a group, inclusive of every-one.
-The triangular formation mimics migrating birds – they take turns leading from the front and use the slipstream to conserve energy.
-Organised and aligned, Suffragettes occupy the street in present tense.
+At a cross-road in the red light district in Auckland NZ, seven black glass figures bend around the corner of a window gallery space.
+Creating a multi-layered spatial field, they reflect the movement of shoppers and students by day, and sex workers trading at night.
+The ‘Suffragettes’ are both subject/object and participants in this inner city scene.
+As pronouns, the figures refer to C19th activists who fought and won the vote and the right for women to be legally defined as ‘persons’, and uphold a central tenet of human rights: the personal is political, in public space.
+The triangular formation mimics migrating birds, using the slipstream to conserve energy and taking turns leading from the front.
+Conflating gender into an androgynous collective, ‘Suffragettes’ are inclusive of every-one.
+Aligned and organised, they occupy the street front in the present tense.